romange/blog/content/post/single_threaded_redis.md

 or {{< tweet 1099014493739245568 >}}.

 Eventually, Salvatore has decided to allow the offloading of I/O processing onto additional threads.
-But as I said before, the main Redis dictionary is still handled by a single designated thread.
+But as I said before, only a single designated thread handles the main Redis dictionary.

 It seems, however, that was not enough for the community.
 Two and half years ago, a couple of talented folks from Canada created a multi-threaded fork of Redis called *KeyDb*.
 KeyDb allows multiple threads to access the Redis dictionary by protecting it with spinlocks.